 -Local memorial ceremonies and community parades.

--The American Legion Legacy Run, an annual cross-country fundraising ride from National Headquarters in Indianapolis to the national convention city.
+-The American Legion Legacy Run, an annual cross-country fundraising ride.

 -Riding to honor fallen military men and women, and to protect the sanctity of their funerals from those who would dishonor their memory.